vojvodicn23/AngularUniversalNavbar/README.md

       }
     },
 ```
-You are able to pass date to custom component, shown above which is equivalent to this:
+You are able to pass data to custom component, shown above which is equivalent to this:
 ```html

 <app-user